ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 ### Optimize for power consumption

 The `CellularPower` class has methods to optimize power saving.
-The `set_powerl_level()` offers flexibility to control the reception and transmission power levels.
+The `set_power_level()` offers flexibility to control the reception and transmission power levels.
 In addition, 3GPP has specified advanced power optimizations that are useful for celluar IoT devices: Power Save Mode (PSM) and extended Discontinuous Reception (eDRX).

 #### PSM - Power Save Mode